hunterdquant/CS452/Project2/README.txt

   - A sphere -> the sphere is texture with a sun texture,
   - A 4 point star -> this is the star I've used for previous labs.
 It's base color is black.

+The light:
+  The lights are 2 directional lights that only have diffuse components.
+  The reason for doing this wasn't just because of simplicity.
+I thought it would look really cool to have to clashing colors coming from opposing directions that envelope the objects in the scene.
+After you see the animation I think it's easy to see that I made the write decision.

 The animation:
   The animation is broken up into 3 scenes.